naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/7.Practice-Exam-1/practice.exam.1.md

 A. Split horizons are used to stop routing loops with RIPv2.
 Split horizons prevent a router from advertising a route to a router in which the original route was discovered.

+51. Which algorithm does RIPv2 use to calculate routes?
+- A. Shortest Path First
+- B. Dijkstra
+- C. Bellman-Ford
+- D. DUAL

+A.

+52. Which command will need to be configured for support of discontinuous networks?
+- A. Router(config-router)#network discontiguous
+- B. Router(config)#network discontiguous
+- C. Router(config)#no auto-summary
+- D. Router(config-router)#no auto-summary

+A.

+53. Which command configures RIPv2 on a router and advertises a network of 192.168.20.0/24?
+- A. Router(config)#ip router ripv2
+     Router(config-router)#network 192.168.20.0

+- B. Router(config)#router rip
+     Router(config-router)#version 2
+     Router(config-router)#network 192.168.20.0

+- C. Router(config)#router rip
+     Router(config-router)#version 2
+     Router(config-router)#network 192.168.20.0 0.0.0.255

+D.   Router(config)#ip router rip
+     Router(config-router)#version 2
+     Router(config-router)#network 192.168.20.0 0.0.0.255

+A.

+54. Which routing technique is best suited for small networks in which the administrator wants control of routing?
+- A. OSPF routing
+- B. EIGRP routing
+- C. Static routing
+- D. RIP routing

+A.

+55. Which command will allow you to verify the IPv6 addresses configured on a router?
+- A. Router#show ipv6
+- B. Router#show ip interfaces brief
+- C. Router#show ipv6 interfaces brief
+- D. Router#show ipv6 brief

+A.